zephir-lang/zephir-docs/en/intro.rst

         }
     }

-In the method, the first lines use the 'var' and 'int' keywords are used to declare a variables in a local scope.
+In the method, the first lines use the 'var' and 'int' keywords are used to declare a variable in the local scope.
 Every variable used in a method must be declared with its respective type.
 This declaration is not optional, it helps the compiler to report you about mistyped variables or about the use of variables out of their scope which usually ends in runtime errors.